mspnp/aks-baseline/02-ca-certificates.md

    openssl pkcs12 -export -out appgw.pfx -in appgw.crt -inkey appgw.key -passout pass:
    ```

-1. Base64 encode the client-facing certificate
+1. Base64 encode the client-facing certificate.

    :bulb: No matter if you used a certificate from your organization or you generated one from above, you'll need the certificate (as `.pfx`) to be Base64 encoded for proper storage in Key Vault later.